-Grades: Your course grade consists of 15% WeBWorK/Quizzes and 85% exams.
+Grades: Your course grade consists of 16% WeBWorK/Quizzes and 84% exams.

-There are three exams (two midterms and a final): each 1-hour midterm contributes 22.5% of your grade, while the 2-hour final contributes 40%.
+There are four exams (three midterms and a final): each 1-hour midterm contributes 18% of your grade, while the 2-hour final contributes 30%.
+The final exam can replace a portion of a low midterm grade.

-The homework score consists of your total WeBWorK and quiz points divided by the total number of WeBWorK and quiz problems assigned.
+The homework score consists of your total WeBWorK points divided by the total number of WeBWorK problems assigned.